Mini-ghost/vorms/docs/api/use-field-array.md

 ### move

-Move item to another position.
+Move the item to another position.

 - Type `(from: number, to: number) => void`